awsdocs/aws-cloud9-user-guide/doc_source/ec2-ssm.md

 To prevent outbound as well as inbound traffic for the instance, you need to create and configure Amazon VPC endpoints for Systems Manager\.
 An interface VPC endpoint \(interface endpoint\) enables you to connect to services powered by [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-service.html), a technology that enables you to privately access Amazon EC2 and Systems Manager APIs by using private IP addresses\.
 To configure VPC endpoints to use Systems Manager, follow the instructions provided by this [Knowledge Center resource](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-systems-manager-vpc-endpoints/)\.

 **Warning**
 If you configure a security group that doesn't permit inbound or outbound networking traffic, the EC2 instance that supports your AWS Cloud9 IDE doesn't have internet access by default\.
-So, you can't download and install the packages and libraries that ensure your development environment remains up to date\.
-Moreover, some AWS services, such as AWS Lambda functions, might not work as intended without internet access\.
+So you need to create an [Amazon S3 endpoint for your VPC](#configure-s3-endpoint) to allow access to the dependencies contained in a trusted S3 bucket\.
+In addition, some AWS services, such as AWS Lambda functions, might not work as intended without internet access\.
 With AWS PrivateLink there are data processing charges for each gigabyte processed through the VPC endpoint, regardless of the traffic’s source or destination\.
 For more information, see [AWS PrivateLink pricing](https://aws.amazon.com/privatelink/pricing/)\.